FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/open-cv/README.md

 ##More
-For more info about OpenCV and more examples, visit the plugin's github repository:
+For more info about OpenCV and more examples, visit the librarys's github repository:
 [https://github.com/atduskgreg/opencv-processing](https://github.com/atduskgreg/opencv-processing)

-The plugin's author is also working on a book.
-You can check some more examples and info pages in its repository:
+The plugin's author, Greg Borenstein, is also working on a book.
+You can check some more examples and doc pages in its repository:
 [https://github.com/atduskgreg/opencv-processing-book](https://github.com/atduskgreg/opencv-processing-book)